Yuliang-Liu/AlphaOracle/README.md

 ## Academic Statement

-We are committed to providing cutting-edge AI assistance.
-However, due to inherent technological and data limitations, the output may contain discrepancies or misinterpretations.
-If you reference insights from this system in any published work, please include an appropriate acknowledgement and conduct your own final academic verification.
+We are committed to delivering high-quality assistance for oracle bone script deciperment.
+However, due to inherent technological and data limitations, the outputs may contain occasional inaccuracies or misinterpretations.
+If you reference insights generated by this system in any published work, please provide appropriate acknowledgement and conduct independent academic verification before publication.

 ## License